Genitourinary Syndrome of Menopause

 - Vaginal Creams:

-Vaginal estrogen (estradiol) creams are applied directly to the vaginal tissues.
+Vaginal estrogen (estradiol) creams or compounded hormone creams are applied directly to the vaginal tissues.
 They help restore moisture, improve tissue health, and alleviate symptoms.
 Common brand names include Premarin and Estrace.
 They are typically inserted/applied 1-2 times per week for maintenance.

 - Vaginal Rings:

-Vaginal estrogen rings, like Estring, are placed in the upper vagina and release estrogen continuously.
+Vaginal estrogen rings, like Estring, are placed in the upper vagina and release low dose estrogen continuously.
 It is kept in place and changed every 3 months.
-This option offers convenience and sustained relief
+This option offers convenience and sustained relief.

 - Oral medications:

-There are certain medications which act as Selective Estrogen Receptor Modulators, to help increase circulating estrogen levels.
+There are certain medications which act as Selective Estrogen Receptor Modulators, to help stimulate tissues that are responsive to estrogen.
 A brand name example is Osphena, and it is indicated to help with painful intercourse.

 Management and Monitoring: